 Lim fell in love with the Sierra statement chairs from Crofthouse the minute she saw them but then realized how oversized they are.
 She struggled to find a proper space for them.
 "I couldn’t really figure out where to place them until we got this rug," she says.
 "It’s amazing how a rug can tie everything together."

-Finding the right pieces was a process but the round mirror was an easy purchase from Restoration Hardware.
+Finding the right pieces was a process, but the round mirror was an easy purchase from Restoration Hardware.

-The master bathroom was the biggest change in the house.
+The primary bathroom was the biggest change in the house.
 It was originally a family room/play area for Lim's kids, but because of the new addition to their family (baby Collette), they needed an extra room.
-"We decided to build out a tiny hallway down the stairs and add a door to an open space to make it into the master," says Lim.
+"We decided to build out a tiny hallway down the stairs and add a door to an open space to make it into the primary," says Lim.
 "I actually loved how it turned out."